yabwon/HoW-SASPackages/Share your code with SAS Packages - a Hands-on-Workshop.md

 OK, we did it!
 The most laboursome part of the work is behind us.

+[**NOTE:**] If you have a "one big code file" and think splitting it in those multiple-separate-files-and-subdirectories looks to painful for you to go further with creating a package, fear not!
+In the ["Few other details"](#few-other-details) section you can find description and use case example of the `%splitCodeForPackage()` *utility* macro that can help you make the process easier.

 #### The description

 The description file contains package "metadata".
 Its simple structure is based on key-value pairs separated by a colon (`:`) and a block of the description text surrounded by `DESCRIPTION START:` and `DESCRIPTION END:` tags.